 May God give America the greatest new song to sing, as he lifts us up to His standard of an abundant life for us all.

-To fear the Lord is to be in awe of God’s mighty works and His sovereign hand.
+To fear the Lord is to have a deep awe and respect of God’s mighty works, His love and sovereign hand.
 May God’s gracious hand be upon us all as we march forth in the work of unity.

 Alicea Joy Davis, Founder of the March Forth Movement and Holiday,

 Benjamin Alexander Davis, Co-Founder of the March Forth Holiday